smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     dim hoogla(250)

-will define to initially have $251$ members with indices $0..250$.
+will define to initially have `251` members with indices `0..250`.
 This **array indexing** contrasts with the indexing of strings.

 Array members can be erased from the array with .
-Note that if the $i$th member of an array is deleted, then all array members with higher indices &raquo;move down&laquo; one notch, ie the value of will now be in .
+Note that if the `i`th member of an array is deleted, then all array members with higher indices &raquo;move down&laquo; one notch, ie the value of will now be in .